shyim/cloud-dev/README.md

 ```

-### Example Traefik Labels (recommanded)
+### Example Traefik Labels (recommended)

 Variables:
   - `shy.ovh`: Replace it with your Domain
-  - The TLS options are using currently hetzner DNS for getting the SSL Cert.
+  - The TLS options are using currently Hetzner DNS for getting the SSL Cert.
 Replace it with your own
   - The middleware is an ipWhitelist

 ```yaml